markwhiting/bridget/_projects/shoe-philosophy.markdown

 # Shoe Opera — current project

-My curent project is about shoes and opera, a Shoe Opera.
 The initial idea of a Shoe Opera, an opera with shoes as protagonists, involving music, Foley, object manipulation and stop motion, came in two parts.
 First as a Shoe — the shoe as object expressing itself through its style and wear; and then as an Opera — a genre through which the inner life of the shoe could be emotionally felt.
 So what emotions can a shoe profess to hold?
 What can it tell of its materials, life and history?

-With this concept of a Shoe Opera I have been exploring if shoes can sing of themselves just as do self-reflecting protagonists in German Lieder?
+With this concept of a Shoe Opera I have been exploring if shoes can sing of themselves just as self-reflecting protagonists in German Lieder do?
 Or in Opera, can shoes engage in heartfelt dialogue?

 [![Figure]({{ "/assets/ShoePhilosophy/ShoeOpera/shoe arch.jpeg" | absolute_url }})]({{ "/assets big/ShoePhilosophy/ShoeOpera/shoe arch.jpeg" | absolute_url }})

 ## Foley — the art of making sound effects

-Working with Foley artist [Ruth Sullivan](https://www.ruthsullivan.co.uk) we been testing the relationship of shoes with Foley.
+Working with Foley artist [Ruth Sullivan](https://www.ruthsullivan.co.uk), we have been testing the relationship of shoes with Foley.

-Foley as the voice for the shoes, or their movement, or their environment….
+Foley as the voice of the shoes, or their movement, or their environment….

 What we did find was that the metaphorical abstract nature of the shoe in object manipulation finds a good match in the hypernatural sound of the Foley.
 For a member of the audience the sounds of Foley are what bring the movements and characters of the shoes back to earth; the sound humanises the story.